What are Network Topologies?

 • Star: Single point of failure at the central hub.

-• Ring: Failure in one device can disrupt the entire network.
+• Ring: Failure in one node can disrupt the entire network.

 Network Topologies vs. Software-Defined Networking